 The government is increasing its scrutiny of electronic fund transfers especially for larger amounts.
 They are concerned about funds being directed towards money laundering or terrorist financing.

 Any concerns about the suspicious activity can fall to the used car dealership, and they need to protect themselves from potential fines on top of fraudulent activities.
 When advising clients, consider the risk of fraudulent fund transfers and suspicious transaction activity.

 Your clients have a lot of financial and personal information on their servers and databases.
-The risk of cyber attacks is increasing with the average cost of ransomware attacks on businesses at about $133,000.
+The risk of cyber attacks is increasing with the average cost of ransomware attacks on businesses in the United States at about $133,000.
 The right insurance plan can cover the cost of a cyber-attack, including payment of ransomware.